 Why you need PII and how to get it.

 This toolkit is designed to give firms practical advice, tools and inspiration to improve D&I in their workforce.

 Property fraud is on the rise and fraud methods change all the time.
 Our guide explains what you should look out for.

 The proposed high speed rail link between London and the West Midlands (commonly referred to as 'HS2') has implications for practitioners working in residential conveyancing and commercial property.

-A brief overview of the key issues to be aware of and the changes to implement to comply with the regulations.
+An overview of the key issues firms need to be aware of

-The Law Society is recommending that providers of training contracts should pay their trainees £20,276 in London and £18,183 outside of London.
+We are recommending that providers of training contracts should pay their trainees £22,541 in London and £19,992 outside London.